 However, this isn't to say that you shouldn't reward customers for referring and encouraging new members to sign up.
 In fact, you absolutely should.
 A gift or something personal to say thank you is more effective and protects your cash flow.
 It shows you care about their business and their commitment to helping you grow.

 Alternatively, if you are set on giving customers a discount when they bring in new members, consider rewarding customers with some credit only after their referral signs up for full membership.
-With this option, you have a better opportunity to increase your member list, keep customers happy and encouraged to grow your business, ensure the new members coming to trial your classes intent to come back, and you won't have to slash your prices to earn new valuable business.
+With this option, you have a better opportunity to increase your member list, keep customers happy and encouraged to grow your business, ensure the new members coming to trial your classes intend to come back, and you won't have to slash your prices to earn new valuable business.

 Mistake number 4: Should I charge a very cheap drop-in rate to entice casual attendees?